jbboehr/php-psr/README.md

 ## License

-This project is licensed under the [LGPLv3](http://www.gnu.org/licenses/lgpl-3.0.txt).
+This project is licensed under the [Simplified BSD License](LICENSE.md).